maciekgajewski/CloserLookAtUB/presentation.md

 Seems like a contrived example, but the code may be a result of
 - inlining,
 - dead-branch remove,
-- compile-time evauation of constant expressions
+- compile-time evaluation of constant expressions

 ---